jamesfranklinnetsec/jimcoin/README.md

 For an immediately usable, binary version of the Jimcoin Core software, see https://jimcoincore.org/en/download/.

-Further information about Bitcoin Core is available in the [doc folder](/doc).
+Further information about Jimcoin Core is available in the [doc folder](/doc).

 What is jimcoin?
 ----------------